carlostxrres/text-to-html/README.md

 - **Elegant and minimalist UI**: Designed with simplicity in mind, the interface incorporates elements from [Material Design components](https://mui.com/).
 - **Efficient clipboard integration**: Offers a convenient feature to instantly copy generated HTML code to your clipboard with just one click.

+## Current bugs

+- Issues when pressing key "e" on the Save dialog box

 ## Possible future features

 - Alternate Quill's "snow" and "bubble" themes using a button in the main menu